-HONOURING SELF-DETERMINATION IN RESEARCH PRACTICE: IT'S ALL ABOUT RELATIONSHIPS long-debated by academics and community members alike; the conclusion is always the same: relationship building is a critical first step (Brant-Castellano, 2004; Kaufert, Commanda, Elias, Grey, Young, & Masazumi, 1999; Kovach, 2009; Martin, 2012; Moore, Castleden, Tirone, & Martin, 2017).
+How to support self-determination and establish research governance for health research with Indigenous peoples is a topic long-debated by academics and community members alike; the conclusion is always the same: relationship building is a critical first step (Brant-Castellano, 2004; Kaufert, Commanda, Elias, Grey, Young, & Masazumi, 1999; Kovach, 2009; Martin, 2012; Moore, Castleden, Tirone, & Martin, 2017).
 Researchers are ethically and culturally obligated to build relationships on a foundation of respect, relevance, reciprocity, and responsibility in an authentic way (Bull, 2010; Kirkness & Barnhart, 1991).
 This usually begins with a conversation with recognized/recommended/respected 'community authorities'.
 Community authorities may be Elders, traditional teachers and healers, municipal or tribal leaders, local or regional Indigenous leaders, Chiefs and councils, or someone else designated to speak for the community.
 There may be multiple authorities present who are charged with different roles and responsibilities.